glawrence/titles-extension/BUILDING.md

 * Add some explanatory text, including links to any resolved issues
 * Drag the file `Titles-Extension.zip` into the release
 * Publish the release
+* Close any fixed GitHub Issues
+* Publish the new version as below for Firefox and Edge

 ### Firefox Add-ons
 * Login to [Add-ons for Firefox (en-GB)](https://addons.mozilla.org/en-GB/firefox/)